sandy366/LearnAI-KnowledgeMiningBootcamp/labs/lab-custom-skills.md

 All Azure Functions created after June 30th, 2018 have disabled TLS 1.0, which is not currently compatible with custom skills.
 Today, August 2018, Azure Functions default TLS is 1.2, which is causing issues.
 This is a **required workaround**:

-1. In the Azure portal, navigate to the Resource Group, and look for the Translate Function you published.
+1. In the Azure portal, navigate to the Resource Group, and look for the Content Moderator Function you published.
 Under the Platform features section, you should see SSL.
-2. After selecting SSL, you should change the **Minimum TLS version** to 1.0.
-TLS 1.2 functions are not yet supported as custom skills.
+2. After selecting SSL, you should change the **Minimum TLS version** to 1.0 (TLS 1.2 functions are not yet supported as custom skills).

 For more information, click [here](https://docs.microsoft.com/en-us/azure/search/cognitive-search-create-custom-skill-example#update-ssl-settings ) .